25 Apr The Palace Apartment: Now for Sale with Casamona

 The history to which the building attests is intriguing.
-First constructed in the late 15th century, the walls have spectated for over 500 years as Barcelona has transformed from a handful of seaside villages to the symbol of European culture, modernity, and tourism that it is today.
+First constructed in the late 15th century, the walls have spectated for over 500 years the evolution of the city.
+Barcelona has transformed from a handful of seaside villages to the symbol of European culture, modernity, and tourism.

 But these walls have their own fascinating storyto tell.
 The apartment is part of the Palau Mornau which was first constructed for the Santcliment family – Catalan nobles whose significance dates back to the 13th century – before being bought by Josep Mornau (from whom it takes its name).
-Under Mornau’s ownership, the palace became a meeting place for Catalan nobles who wished to rid the city of Napoleonic rule.
+Under Mornau’s ownership, the palace became a meeting place for Catalan nobles.
 Word spread of these gatherings, and, before long, the Emperor of the French caught wind of their rebellious intentions.
-Of course, Napoleon would not abide the slightest hint of mutiny: of the group involved in the anti-Napoleonic conspiracy, all were hanged.
+Of course, Napoleon would not abide the slightest hint of mutiny.
+In fact, of the group involved in the anti-Napoleonic conspiracy, all were hanged.

 All, that is, except for Josep Mornau.
-Napoleon’s men had been sent to capture the final insurgent, and had his house surrounded, only to discover that he had disappeared.
-Legend has it that, unbeknownst to the French occupiers, a secret tunnel connects the palace with Plaça Catalunya, and thus Mornau escaped to become the last survivor of the gang of rebels.
-Thanks largely to the work done in the Palau Mornau, the French were soon expelled from the city, and Mornau and his co-conspirators came to be revered as local heroes.
+Napoleon’s men had been sent to capture the final insurgent.
+They had his house surrounded, only to discover that he had disappeared.
+Legend has it that, unbeknownst to the French occupiers, a secret tunnel connects the palace with Plaça Catalunya.
+Thus Mornau escaped to become the last survivor of the gang of rebels.
+Thanks largely to the work done in the Palau Mornau, the French were soon expelled from the city.
+Mornau and his co-conspirators are local heroes in the city.

 Tourists and locals alike often try to determine the “real” Barcelona, and there is much to consider.
-Of course, the city has a long, rich history, and many feel that the magical old town holds the true essence of the city.
-However, just as important to the make-up of Barcelona is the modernism that characterises Eixample, one of the world’s most spectacular examples of early 20th century construction.
-In the apartment in Carrer Ample 35, all of this, as well as the city’s artistic flare, is on full show: however you define Barcelona, this fits.
+Of course, the city has a rich history.
+Also, many feel that the magical old town holds the true essence of the city.
+However, just as important to the make-up of Barcelona is the modernism that characterises Eixample.
+The neighborhood is one of the world’s most spectacular examples of early 20th century construction.
+In the Palace apartment all of this, as well as the city’s artistic flare, is on full show.